alphagov/accessibility-personas/source/setup/chromebook.html.md

 -----

 * [Info and training](../chris/)
-* Status: Not yet tested and iterated
+* Status: Tested and iterated once

 ### Simulation